Hruodbhert/Bach-o-mat/hardware_versions/standard/README.md

 ## Compatibility

-Thanks to the adaptibility of its supports this version is intended for being carryed in different places and used to play a wide range of disparate keyboard instruments.
+Thanks to the adaptibility of its supports this version is intended for being carried in different places and used to play a wide range of disparate keyboard instruments.

 ---